probabl-ai/skore/sphinx/user_guide/diagnostics.rst

 How it is detected
 ^^^^^^^^^^^^^^^^^^

-`skore` compares train and test scores across default predictive metrics (time metrics are excluded).
-For each metric:
+`skore` compares train and test scores across the report's default predictive metrics (timing metrics are excluded).
+A metric votes for overfitting when the train-favored gap exceeds an adaptive threshold:

-- if higher is better, a large train-vs-test drop votes toward overfitting;
-- if lower is better, a large test-vs-train increase votes toward overfitting.
+- **higher-is-better** metrics: ``train - test >= threshold``
+- **lower-is-better** metrics: ``test - train >= threshold``

+The threshold adapts to the scale of the scores:
+``max(0.03, 0.10 * |reference|)`` where the reference is the train score for higher-is-better metrics and the test score for lower-is-better metrics.
+The floor of 0.03 prevents the threshold from vanishing on near-zero scores.

-The diagnostic is flagged when a majority of comparable metrics vote for overfitting.
+The diagnostic is raised when a **strict majority** of metrics vote for overfitting.

 Why it matters
 ^^^^^^^^^^^^^^